optimalMachine/my-portfolio/README.md

 # A Full Stack portfolio website

-A simple website / blog project using React
+A simple blog project using React

 All created by Jiuk Choi